-- Analyze the formal qualities of one or more types of cultural product, such as works of visual art, literature, or performance. - Place works of visual art, literature, and/or performance within the contexts that influenced their production and interpretation. - Apply their knowledge and skills in the humanities to understanding aspects of culture in their own studies and beyond the classroom.
+- Analyze the formal qualities of one or more types of cultural product, such as works of visual art, literature, or performance. - Place works of visual art, literature, and/or performance within the historical, intellectual, and philosophical contexts that influenced their production and interpretation. - Apply their knowledge and skills in the humanities to understanding aspects of culture in their own studies and beyond the classroom.